So you passed the RD Exam? Congratulations!

 Get your Ducks in a Row

-Now that you no longer have to study for the RD Exam (yay!), you have all of this newfound free time so make sure to use it wisely.
+Now that you no longer have to study for the RD Exam (yay!), you have all of this newfound free time.
 Before you begin searching for employment opportunities, make sure to get your ducks in a row.
 If you haven’t updated your resume since your dietetic internship application, we recommend starting there.

 Not only do you want your resume to be up to date, but you may also want to put together a professional portfolio of work completed during your dietetic internship, a cover letter template, and even assemble a handful of references ready to speak on your behalf as you progress throughout your job search.